 - And more

-Additionally, numerous non-medicinal therapeutic and technological advances can be helpful, as can professional in-home care services, which make life more comfortable, easier, and safer for those with MS.
+Additionally, numerous non-medicinal therapeutic and technological advances can be helpful, as can professional senior in-home care services, which make life more comfortable, easier, and safer for those with MS.